26th Annual Cambridge Heritage Symposium

 We invited contributions for this two-day conference focused on the topic of heritage and ontological security and how it relates to ideas of reconciliation and commemoration.
 Our emphasis will be on resilience, a sense of belonging to a place and/or community, and well-being as integral components of emotional and physical safety.
 The topics we invite the participants to focus on are, identity, belongings, shared past reconciliation and commemoration.

-This year the CHRC is joining forces with the Sainsbury Institute for the Study of Japanese Arts and Cultures.
-The symposium (CHS26) will be supported by the Sasakawa Foundation, The McDonald Institute for Archaeological Research, The Sainsbury Institute for the Study of Japanese Arts and Cultures and the A.G.
+This year the CHRC is joined forces with the Sainsbury Institute for the Study of Japanese Arts and Cultures.
+The symposium (CHS26) was supported by the Sasakawa Foundation, The McDonald Institute for Archaeological Research, The Sainsbury Institute for the Study of Japanese Arts and Cultures, the Japan Foundation Endowment Committee and the A.G.
 Leventis Foundation.